 3.Policy and Procedures for Directors’ Remuneration

-• The remuneration of directors who are not members of the Audit and Supervisory Committee consists of a fixed remuneration component and a retirement allowance, which is paid out based on the Officer Retirement Allowance Regulations, subject to a resolution at the Ordinary General Meeting of Shareholders.
-The basic policy is to pay the full amount of remuneration in monetary basis.
+• The remuneration of directors who are members of the Audit and Supervisory Committee consists of a fixed remuneration, and the basic policy is to pay the full amount of remuneration on a monetary basis.

 Internal control